Frequently asked questions

 Degree vs Certifications

-A certification shows that you are able to demonstrate the skills employers require.
+Employers want to see that you have the right certification.
 There is also a legal requirement (see above).
-According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers. only 10% said a bachelor’s degree and 5% said a master’s degree.
+All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training.
+Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

-The average salary of cybersecurity professionals was $112974 in the United States on February 20, 2021.
-The average cybersecurity salary ranges from $65,000 (25th%) up to $145,000.
-(75th%) Entry levels typically have lower salaries but offer exceptional work opportunities with greater responsibility and higher mobility.
+On February 20, 2019, the average salary for cybersecurity professionals was $112974 in the United States.
+The average cybersecurity salary is $65,000 (25th%) – $145,000 (75th%) Entry levels typically have lower salaries but offer exceptional work opportunities with greater responsibility and higher mobility.

 Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

-CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
-Here is why: There is a little-known government regulation called DOD-8570.
-Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
+CompTIA Network+ and CompTIA Security+ are the most important certifications you need if you are brand new to cybersecurity.
+This is why: The DOD-8570 regulation is a lesser-known government regulation.
+It has been technically updated to DOD-8140.
+However, it still uses the DOD-8570 chart.
 You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
-CompTIA Security+ is the minimum requirement.
-This certification is requested by companies even if they will not work for the government.
-You should be able to get a job if you have these certifications.
+CompTIA Security+ is usually the minimum required.
+Even companies that do not work with government agencies are required to obtain this certification.
+These certifications will make you highly sought-after and should not be a problem to get placed.